-Power after Mississippi twister
+Power returns to Mississippi town after twister

 Columbia, Miss. — Workers restored power Thursday to tornado-scarred Columbia, while volunteers helped clear rubble, cover roofs and do whatever else they could to help the Mississippi town recover.

 “We figured, what better time to show the love of Jesus than on his birthday?”
 Ed Brashier, minister of a church in Gardendale, Alabama, told WDAM-TV on Christmas.